RTAndrew/Mochi-Test-Front-End-MC/README.md

 ## :rocket: Technology

-The candidate can use any AWS service, but he is required to include these:
+The candidate can use any technology , but he is required to include these:

 - [ReactJS](https://reactjs.org/)
 - [New Context API](https://reactjs.org/docs/context.html)